Plain Rain Frog (Breviceps fuscus)

 Status and Conservation

-Although B. fuscus has a relatively restricted distribution range, it appears not to be of conservation concern.
-Over-utilization of indigenous forests and the creation of exotic timber plantations, during the past century or more, undoubtedly impacted on some populations, but the species is still abundant at several localities.
-It is known from the following protected areas: Tsitsikamma National Park (Carruthers and Robinson 1977; Branch and Hanekom 1987), Outeniqua Conservation Area, Grootvadersbosch Nature Reserve and Marloth Nature Reserve.
+Although the Plain Rain Frog has a relatively restricted distribution range, it appears not to be of conservation concern.
+Overutilisation of indigenous forests and the creation of exotic timber plantations during the past century or more undoubtedly impacted some populations, but the species is still abundant at several localities.
+It is known from the following protected areas: Tsitsikamma National Park (Carruthers and Robinson 1977; Branch and Hanekom 1987), Outeniqua Conservation Area, Grootvadersbosch Nature Reserve, and Marloth Nature Reserve.

 Photo by Damian van Aswegen